Darren0724/splix-io-ppo/README.md

->📋  A template README.md for code accompanying a Machine Learning paper

-# My Paper Title
+# The splix.io AI based on deep reinforcement learning (Phase One - Territory Occupying AI)

-This repository is the official implementation of [My Paper Title](https://arxiv.org/abs/2030.12345).
+This repository is the official implementation of NTU-DRL Class Final Project.

->📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials

 ## Requirements